Brisbane City Botanic Gardens: History

 Much of the present-day Botanic Gardens was surveyed and selected as the site for a public garden in 1828 by the NSW Colonial Botanist Charles Fraser, three years after the establishment of the Moreton Bay penal settlement at nearby North Quay, Brisbane.
 Originally the gardens were planted by convicts in 1825 with food crops to feed the prison colony.

 In 1855 a portion of several acres was declared a Botanic Reserve.
 In the same year Walter Hill was appointed as curator of the Botanic Reserve, a position he held until 1881.
 He began an active planting and experimental program.
 Some of the older trees planted in the Gardens were the first of their species to be planted in Australia, due to Hill's experiments to acclimatise plants.
 The experiments served practical outcomes.
 Plants with potential commercial value were tested in the gardens, first to see if they were viable, to determine what they needed for growth and if a profit could be made.
 Hill introduced mango, pawpaw, ginger, tamarind, mahogany, poinciana and jacaranda trees as well as tobacco, sugar, grape vines, wheat, tropical fruits, tea, coffee, spices and textile plants.
+The world's first cultivated macadamia nut tree was planted in 1858 by Walter Hill.
 He encouraged the work of the sugar pioneer John Buhot which culminated in the first production of granulated sugar in Queensland in April 1862.
 A cairn was erected at the site where the sugar cane was grown.
 Hill also supported the work of the Queensland Acclimatisation Society which was formed in 1862, and the Botanic Gardens was the propagation and distribution point for the Society's imports.

-The first jacaranda tree in Australia was planted at the Botanic Gardens in 1864.
-A curator collected seedlings from an international ship docked in the Brisbane River.
-The cultural popularity of the jacaranda across Brisbane City was subsequently spawned.
+The first jacaranda tree in Australia was planted at the Botanic Gardens in 1864 from seedlings collected by a curator from an international ship docked in the Brisbane River.
+This spawned the popularity of the jacaranda across Brisbane.

 By 1866 Hill had succeeded in having the extent of the Botanic Gardens enlarged to approximately 27 acre.
 A 10 acre strip along Alice Street was not part of the Gardens but served as a park and sporting field known as Queen's Park.

 Early building work in the area included a Superintendent's cottage in the late 1850s, a platform for a battery of cannon in the early 1860s, a stone and iron fence around Queen's Park in 1865–66 [utilising stone from the old gaol on Petrie Terrace], and a drinking fountain in 1867.
 The fountain, designed by Colonial Architect Charles Tiffin, was erected only a year after reticulated water from the Enoggera reservoir was introduced to Brisbane.
 It later became known as the Walter Hill fountain.

 A row of figs were planted in the 1870s.
 Hill also planted avenues of Bunya pines and Cook pines.